alex-k-exe/pt-app/README.md

 # PT App

 This is a full-stack web app I made for my Computer Science IA as part of the International Baccalaureate Diploma Program.
+The client was a personal trainer, and the app was made as if they were going to use it (but they didn't because they were already using apps maintained by professional teams)

 I used to host it at pt-app.pages.dev but I've now archived it